 On climate change, there’s no easy way to say it: our situation is dire.
 Addressing it will take nothing less than warlike levels of money and mobilization.
 But every war first begins with a narrative about what threatens us and what we should do about it.
 So the focus of the site is to explain that narrative and what climate change means for ordinary people.

-This approach appealed to me for two reasons.
-First, I selfishly want my friends and family to be as prepared as possible for climate change.
-Second, my hope is that this unvarnished, informal approach will resonate with people in ways that cold science cannot.
+This approach appealed to us for two reasons.
+First, we selfishly want our friends and family to be as prepared as possible for climate change.
+Second, our hope is that this unvarnished, informal approach will resonate with people in ways that cold science cannot.
 This issue is going to be solved from the bottom up, by regular people demanding action.
-So it’s with regular people that I begin.
+So it’s with regular people that we begin.

-The question is: why should you give a shit about what I have say?
-I’m not a scientist, and I have no history of activism.
-The only credibility I can claim is that given by friends and family, who (I hope) view me as a fairly smart and rational person.
+The question is: why should you give a shit about what we have say? we’re not scientists, and have little history of activism.
+The only credibility we can claim is that given by our friends and family, who know us and and what we’re about.
 Climate change is a big issue but it’s also an intensely personal one.
 When you tell people about dangers they and their loved ones are going to encounter, you tend to get strong reactions.
 But if this message is relayed casually over the dinner table, people tend to be more receptive and curious.
 It’s not some bigwig scientist or political hack throwing this stuff at them…it’s their trusted friend or relative with whom they’re sharing a meal.
-So maybe if I can convince them, I can convince you.
+So maybe if we can convince them, we can convince you.

-My name is Eric Krasnauskas (pronounced “kraz-now-skass”), I’m 34 years old, married and living outside of Boston MA.
-As you might have figured out by now, I’ve become increasingly concerned about climate change, and now view it as the most important issue that any of us will face in our lives (and certainly our kids’ lives).
+In the last few years I’ve become increasingly concerned about climate change, and now view it as the most important issue that any of us will face in our lives (and certainly our kids’ lives).
 I’ve been trained as an engineer, not an environmentalist…I didn’t come to this issue from a place of loving nature or wanting to preserve Earth’s beauty.
 I tolerate nature, but I’m usually more comfortable in front of a computer screen than a giant redwood.
 No, I came to this issue because I learned of irrefutable scientific evidence which points to impending worldwide ecological collapse.
-That scared me: I have several beautiful godchildren and someday hope to have kids of my own, and I worry about the treacherous world they will inherit.
+That scared me: I have twin 1 year old babies and several beautiful godchildren, and I worry about the ruined world they will inherit.
 Climate change is here, it’s real, and it’s gonna get messy…so this site is me getting off the sidelines.

-It might sound strange, but I left a good job in digital media to pursue this project.
-This site, these talks…that’s my full time job at the moment.
+It might sound strange, but I left a good job in digital media to pursue this project..
 It’s been a pretty big leap of faith and no small number of people have given me the ol’ arched eyebrow when I tell them what I’m doing.
 I don’t blame them.
 It’s either the smartest thing or the dumbest thing I’ve ever done.
 I guess we’ll know soon enough.

-That said, I really do believe I’ve made the right choice.
-This is an incredibly exciting time to be alive…the scale of technological, economic and cultural change we’re going to witness this century is truly staggering.
+We here at the site feel that this is an incredibly exciting time to be alive…the scale of technological, economic and cultural change we’re going to witness this century is truly staggering.
 If you’ve internalized the information on this site then you can see that the end of humanity’s current business-as-usual isn’t only desirable, it’s inevitable.
 That’s pretty exciting!
 It’s not always easy to identify moments of great historical importance when you’re in the living them.
 To quote Paul Gilding:

 It’s going to be a wild and exhilarating ride, with winners and losers, crises and breakthroughs.
 There’ll be a fair amount of chaos and we’ll teeter on the edge for a while, wondering if we’ll get through.
 But we will, and we’ll then look back to this time and say, yes, I was there.

-On a personal note, it still seems strange to me to be talking about all of this…such dire circumstances and enormous changes that we’re going to see in our lifetimes.
+On a personal note, it still seems strange to us to be talking about all of this…such dire circumstances and enormous changes that we’re going to see in our lifetimes.
 Our lives are modern, good, and happy, and it feels a little bit like hysteria or religious zealotry when we talk about things in such stark contrast to our everyday experience.
-But I can’t fight my own nature: I’m an analytical person and the evidence of climate change is incontrovertible.
-Nothing would make me happier than for the forecasts to be wrong, and I’m going to work awfully hard to see that they are.
+But we can’t fight our own nature: we’re analytical people and the evidence of climate change is incontrovertible.
+Nothing would make us happier than for the forecasts to be wrong, and we’re going to work awfully hard to see that they are.
 But denial is a luxury we’ve afforded ourselves for too long already.